tdebuche/HGCAL_TPG_pTT/Geometry/Programmes/README.md

+All files that are recorded in these programmes are duplicated into "/eos/user/t/tdebuche/YOURWORKINGAREA/HGCAL_TPG_pTT/ProgrammesRessources" because there are used by porgrammes in other folders.

 Z_coordinate : records a numpy array with the z coordinate of each layer

 functions : some  usefull functions to convert coordinates (eta,phi,z) <-> (x,y,z), to convert points into shapely polygon, and to create lists to plot bins/modules/STCs.